WriteTech-Hub/wth-write-a-thon/submissions/wallet-danbaba1/tutorial.md

 ### Step 3: Username Validation and Generation

-Implement helper functions to ensure proper username formatting:
+Before creating wallet addresses, we need to ensure that usernames meet the required format standards.
+This step is crucial because invalid usernames will cause the API request to fail.
+Let's implement helper functions to validate and generate proper usernames.

 #### Node.js: